The Role of Filtration Systems in Keeping Clean Oil

 2) Chemical Filtration

-Chemical Filtration Chemical filtration is the method of filtering oil in the same way as physical and mechanical removal of impurities but using chemicals to do so.
-This can range from surface reaction in the form of adsorption on a material.
+Chemical Filtration Chemical filtration is the process of removing oil in a similar fashion to the physical and mechanical removal of contaminants, but by using chemicals instead.
+This can be anything from a superficial reaction, such as adsorption onto a material.

-Filters are mainly activated carbon and have adsorbents that hold the contaminants firm.
+Filters are mostly activated carbon and contain adsorbents that keep the contaminants in place.

 Common Applications

-• Waste oil filtering in the food industry
+• Filter the waste cooking oil in the food industry.

 • Pharmaceuticals